osmandapp/docs/content/osmand/map/map-context-menu.md

 ![Action Audio-Video Android](/assets/images/map/action_av_note_android.png)

-Records or takes  a not at selected point on the map.
+Records or takes a media note at selected point on the map.

 - {% data variables.android-values.recording_context_menu_arecord %} - makes a [audio note](/osmand/map/point-layers-on-map#audio--video-notes-on-the-map) on selected point (creates new point on the overlay with audio icon).
 - {% data variables.android-values.recording_context_menu_vrecord%} - makes a [video note](/osmand/map/point-layers-on-map#audio--video-notes-on-the-map) on selected point (creates new point on the overlay with video icon).